Professor Social Science & Cultural Studies email@example.com 718.687.5958 p Brooklyn Campus, DeKalb Hall 108

-Zimring's books focus on aspects of waste history.
-Cash for Your Trash: Scrap Recycling in America (2005) examined changes and continuities in how Americans salvaged and recycled materials as the nation industrialized, how this practice became associated with the modern environmental movement, and how that association obscures important environmental and economic issues.
-Clean and White: A History of Environmental Racism in the United States (2015) provided an argument for evolving concerns about waste in the nineteenth century providing the context for structures of environmental racism identified in the late twentieth century.
-Aluminum Upcycled: Sustainable Design in Historical Perspective (2017) emerged from conversations with design faculty and students at Pratt.
-This book considers secondary aluminum use worldwide since World War II as a precursor to twenty-first century attempts at industrial upcycling, with an eye for using history to inform contemporary sustainable design strategies.
+Cash for Your Trash: Scrap Recycling in America (Rutgers University Press, 2005) is a history of changes and continuities in how Americans salvaged and recycled materials from the colonial era to the end of the twentieth century.
+Clean and White: A History of Environmental Racism in the United States (New York University Press, 2015) examined how concerns about waste and race in the early republic evolved through the Civil War and Reconstruction, providing the context for structures of environmental racism identified in the late twentieth century.
+Aluminum Upcycled: Sustainable Design in Historical Perspective (Johns Hopkins University Press, 2017) emerged from conversations with design faculty and students at Pratt.
+This book considers secondary aluminum use worldwide since World War II as a precursor to twenty-first century attempts at industrial upcycling, with an eye for using history to inform the potential and limitations of contemporary sustainable design strategies.

-Zimring has also published essays and articles on environmental history topics including the complex environmental legacy of automobile shredders, the recent history of New York City's curbside recycling program, the rhetorical context behind passage of the 1965 Highway Beautification Act, the social history of Gilded Age scrap recycling workers in the United States, the historical dimensions of critical discard studies, (with Michael Bryson) the past, present, and future of Chicago's Bubbly Creek, and (with Joel Tarr) the development of St. Louis's influential smoke control ordinance of 1940.
+Articles and review essays include ones published in Environmental History, Technology and Culture, Journal of American History, Reviews in American History, Journal of Urban History, Progress in Industrial Ecology, Ethnoarchaeology, and Entreprises et Histoire.
+Topics explored in articles and chapters include the complex environmental legacy of automobile shredders, the recent history of New York City's curbside recycling program, the rhetorical context behind passage of the 1965 Highway Beautification Act, the social history of Gilded Age scrap recycling workers in the United States, the historical dimensions of critical discard studies, (with Michael Bryson) the past, present, and future of Chicago's Bubbly Creek, and (with Joel Tarr) the development of St. Louis's influential smoke control ordinance of 1940.

 Zimring joined Pratt in 2012 to create and coordinate the Institute's sustainability studies minor.
-Before arriving in Brooklyn he helped create the first sustainability studies BA program in Illinois at Roosevelt University.
+Before arriving in Brooklyn, he helped create the first sustainability studies BA program in Illinois at Roosevelt University.
 He previously taught at Oberlin College, Michigan Technological University, the University of Canterbury in New Zealand, and Carnegie Mellon University.
-Research support includes funding from the Smithsonian Institution, the Hagley Museum and Library, Columbia University Seminars, the U.S. EPA, and the American Society for Environmental History's Samuel P. Hays Fellowship.
+Research support includes funding from the Smithsonian Institution, the Hagley Museum and Library, Columbia University Seminars, the U.S. Environmental Protection Agency, and the American Society for Environmental History's Samuel P. Hays Fellowship.